Trung-TinNGUYEN/Homepage_HugoAcademicStarter/content/publication/forbes2021approximate/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Forbes, Florence
+- Florence Forbes
-- Nguyen, Hien D.
+- Hien Duy Nguyen
 - admin
-- Arbel, Julyan
+- Julyan Arbel

 # Author notes (optional)
 #author_notes: